SHW Q1 2026 Earnings Call Summary | Stock Taper

 • Consolidated Sales Growth: High single-digit percentage increase, exceeding guidance, with a low single-digit contribution from the Suvenil acquisition.

-• Gross Margin: Expanded by 90 basis points year-over-year, marking the 14th quarter of gross margin growth.
+• Gross Margin: Expanded by 90 basis points, marking the 14th quarter of year-over-year gross margin growth.

 • Adjusted Diluted Net Income per Share: Increased by a mid single-digit percentage.